Tronox Holdings PLC (TROX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-23, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Tronox Holdings PLC ("Tronox" or the "Company") (NYSE: TROX).
+28, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Tronox Holdings PLC ("Tronox" or the "Company") (NYSE: TROX) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU SUFFERED A LOSS ON YOUR TRONOX INVESTMENTS, CLICK HERE BEFORE NOVEMBER 3, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?